-The Group recognises the importance of identifying climate-related issues and mitigating the related risks and is thus committed to managing the potential climate-related risks that may impact the Group's business activities.
-For the purpose of this report, across each category of climate-related risk, the Group has identified the relevant climate risks based on the following time horizons:
+The Group recognises the importance of identifying climate-related issues and mitigating the climaterelated risks and is thus committed to managing the actual and potential climate-related risks that may impact the Group's business activities.
+For the purpose of this Report, the Group has identified each category of climate-related risk based on the following time horizons:

-Short-term: Up to FY2030.
+- Short-term: Up to FY2030.

-Medium-term: FY2030 - FY2040.
+- Medium-term: FY2030-FY2040.

-Long-term: FY2040 - FY2050.
+- Long-term: FY2040-FY2050.